bufbuild-ru/docs/docs/protovalidate/schemas/adding-protovalidate/index.md

 ### Download `validate.proto`

 Protovalidate's source `.proto` file is available in [GitHub](https://github.com/bufbuild/protovalidate).
 Follow the steps below to use it with `protoc`.
-If you already know how to vendor and include Protobuf dependencies, you'll notice that this is no different from any other dependency.First, download `validate.proto` to the `vendor` directory:
+If you already know how to vendor and include Protobuf dependencies, you'll notice that this is no different from any other dependency.

+First, download `validate.proto` to the `vendor` directory:

 ::: info Download validate.proto as a vendored file